TritonDataCenter/sdc-docker/docs/api/commands/inspect.md

   SecondaryIPAddresses, SecondaryIPv6Addresses
 - State: Dead, OOMKilled

+Also note that the Config.Labels will include the special 'com.joyent.package' value which will be set to the current name of the package associated with this VM.

 Read more about container [security on Triton](features/security.md) and see [notes about exit status](../divergence.md).

 Please contact Joyent support or file a ticket if you discover any additional divergence.